trishume/trishume.github.com/_posts/2020-07-19-my-youtube-tier-list.md

 # B Tier: Very Good

+At this point we're still in the realm of high quality channels where I'll immediately watch any new video they put out.
+Some of these channels have occasional top quality videos that would put them in A tier if they posted more regularly or had more consistent quality.

 [The Hacksmith](https://www.youtube.com/channel/UCjgpFI5dU-D1-kh9H1muoxQ)
 : Skilled engineers with a substantial budget and machine shop try to make real life versions of gadgets from fiction.
 Their main audience is kids and non-technical people and it shows, but many of their videos have pretty cool engineering, and their build montages are neat.